How Student Loan Benefits Can Help Retain Employees

 The Takeaway

 SoFi at Work can help.
-We’re experts in the employee education assistance space.
-With SoFi at work, you can access platforms and information that will help build the benefits needed to create a successful and loyal workforce.
+We’re experts in the student lending space.
+With SoFi at work, you have access to platforms and information that can help build the benefits you need to create a successful and loyal workforce.

 Products available from SoFi on the Dashboard may vary depending on your employer preferences.